-Louisville Attorneys for Delivery Room Errors
+Louisville Delivery Room Error Attorney

 Pregnancy and new parenthood are some of the most rewarding times of our lives.
 They are also very stressful—and when the medical professionals you entrust with your care mislead you, your baby might be seriously injured before or during birth.
-At Dolt, Thompson, Shepherd & Conway, PSC, we are here to help clients seek justice after delivery room mistakes or neglect.
+At Dolt, Thompson, Shepherd & Conway, PSC, we are here to help clients seek justice after delivery room mistakes or negligence.

-Birth Injuries Can Have Long-Term Effects
+Delivery Room Errors Can Have Long-Term Effects

 Infants are extremely vulnerable, and small medical mistakes that an adult could withstand might leave permanent marks on a newborn.
 Low oxygen levels can lead to mental impairment; a forceful delivery can cause arm and shoulder disability or paralysis; mis-dosed anesthesia can damage organs.
 Your baby will have these disabilities or injuries their entire life.
 As a parent, you’ll face an even harder path forward than most—not to mention the likelihood of high doctor bills and other disability-related expenses.

 Learning that your baby has been injured because of your doctor’s negligence is heartbreaking.
 You may not want to think about the long-term implications of birth injuries because they are so serious.
 However, you are not without recourse in this situation.
 You may be able to file a lawsuit for the costs of raising a disabled child.
 You can also hold the negligent physician accountable for their actions and save other parents from a botched delivery.
 Sadly, we can’t help you turn back time, but we can help you pursue a better future for yourself and your baby.
+Working with a Louisville medical malpractice lawyer can help you seek the compensation you deserve after your child has suffered preventable birth injuries.

 Pitocin (a synthetic form of oxytocin) or prostaglandins (which are produced naturally) are used to induce labor in some cases of pregnancy that threaten either the mother or the child.
 Some families may use these hormones on a doctor’s instructions to schedule their labor.
 Though induction works for around 3 in 4 first-time mothers, these drugs can cause excessive contractions that interfere with oxygen flow to the baby.